 GeneCards Summary for P2RY2 Gene

-P2RY2 (Purinergic Receptor P2Y, G-Protein Coupled, 2) is a Protein Coding gene.
-Diseases associated with P2RY2 include cystic fibrosis.
-Among its related pathways are GPCR Pathway and Signaling by GPCR.
-GO annotations related to this gene include receptor activity and G-protein coupled purinergic nucleotide receptor activity.
-An important paralog of this gene is PTAFR.
+P2RY2 (Purinergic Receptor P2Y2) is a Protein Coding gene.
+Diseases associated with P2RY2 include Dry Eye Syndrome and Cystic Fibrosis.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled purinergic nucleotide receptor activity.
+An important paralog of this gene is P2RY4.

 Receptor for ATP and UTP coupled to G-proteins that activate a phosphatidylinositol-calcium second messenger system.
 The affinity range is UTP = ATP > ATP-gamma-S >> 2-methylthio-ATP = ADP.

 P2Y receptors are G-protein-coupled receptors that respond to extracellular purine and pyrimidine nucleotides.
 To date, eight mammalian P2Y receptors are known (P2Y1, P2Y2, P2Y4, P2Y6, P2Y11-14) as well as the non-mammalian p2y3, p2y8 and p2y receptors.